filakhtov/gentoo-use-docs/dev-libs/libpcre2.md

 This flag is necessary to boot the system that has separated `/usr` partition, but otherwise can be safely disabled.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
+Build and install a statically linked version of the `libpcre2` library.

+The flag should normally be disabled unless there is an explicit need to use static library, e.g. for development purposes.

 ### unicode
 Pass the `--enable-unicode` option to the configure script.
 Enable support for Unicode and UTF encodings.
 As well as supporting UTF strings, Unicode support includes support for the `\P`, `\p`, and `\X` sequences that recognize Unicode character properties, but only the basic two-letter properties such as `Lu` are supported.

 It is recommended to enable this flag as Unicode character set is everywhere nowadays.

+### verify-sig
+Perform signature verification of the upstream source code archive before extracting it and building the package.

+It is safe to disable this flag.

 ### zlib
 Pass the `--enable-pcre2grep-libz` option to the configure script.
 Link the `pcre2grep` tool against the `libz` library to handle files compressed with zlib algorithm.